by Tony Vidler

-Many years ago a fantastic adviser that I knew well (since retired) working in rural town in New Zealand managed to be one of the top producing agents for well over a decade using this simple technique.
+A fantastic adviser that I knew well and who is since retired working in rural town in New Zealand managed to be one of the top producing agents for well over a decade using a simple technique that seemed to ONLY involve talking to friends and associates, so it is worth sharing.

-He would simply ask the people he knew – but who were not clients – as he wandered around doing his business a question.
+He would simply ask the people he knew – but who were not clients of his – as he wandered around doing his business a question.
 Well, it was two questions really.

-The first queston was “Do you mind if I ask you something?”
+The first question was “Do you mind if I ask you something?”

 Responses varied of course, but could be grouped into a simple set of about 4 types of responses: